 What Is a Waste of Time (or Money)?

 One of my favorite hobbies is playing board games.
 Roughly every other weekend, my wife and I invite several friends over around noon and we play board games (and card games) well into the night.
 Not only is it a great social encounter for us, we find the games themselves very compelling and often play games against each other in the evenings.

 Some people might say, “Well, that’s a waste of time.”
 When I hear that, I simply recognize that the person is saying that an afternoon of playing games with friends is not something that they value.
 Because, in the end, that’s all a “waste of time” is: time spent doing something that you don’t really value.
 The same is true of money.

 What Isn’t a Waste of Time (or Money)?

 On the flip side of that coin, what things aren’t a waste of time or money?
 I identify two groups of things that are not a waste of time or money.

-First, things that provide genuine personal value to you are not a waste a time or money.
 Playing board games forces me to think deeply and it also provides a powerful avenue for socializing – those things provide genuine personal value to me.
 Others might find board games boring and a pretty poor avenue for socializing and thus they might view it as a waste of time.

 The difference is in what provides genuine value to me, not to you.
 We are all different, with different skills and talents and different interests and different personal values.

-Second, things that provide genuine value to others are not a waste of time or money.
 I’m referring to work here, but also to volunteerism and to helping friends.
 If others value what you’re doing (and are willing to compensate you in some way for it), then it’s not a waste of time.

 I keep thinking of that young man finishing that skateboard.
 It looked fantastic.
 Skateboarders would pay well for that type of skill.